 Winter is the time to visit Glencoe in its ghostly grandeur.
 The low-lying sun makes the mountains appear at their starkest and most forbidding.
 Shifting mists create an eerie, otherworldly quality to landscape.

 However, early on the morning of the 13th February, the anniversary of the massacre, the melancholy presence of the murdered MacDonalds is felt most keenly.

 On this day, people have claimed to have glimpsed ghostly shadows of the fugitive clansmen crouching among the crags.
 Some have even claimed to see the massacre re-enacted or to have heard the plaintive cries of those who perished.

 It is said that the atrocity could have been even more extensive, were it not that the Caoineag of the MacDonalds was heard wailing on the eve of the Glencoe massacre.
 Hearing her cries, some of the clan members took warning and fled into the mountains.

 In Celtic mythology there are many tales of the washer woman or the ‘bean-nighe’.
 These harbingers of doom come in two varieties: the Banshee and the Caoineag.
 The appearance of a Banshee at a river or stream is an omen of an impending violent death.
 She sings or wails a lament while washing the bloodstained clothes of those about to die.
 The Caoineag in invisible to the human eye.
 Her presence is revealed by her heart-stopping wails.
 She will be heard crying at a waterfall on the night before calamity overtakes her clan.

 The Curse of Scotland

 For 300 years, the nine of diamonds in a deck of playing-cards has been known as ‘The Curse of Scotland’.
-A number of stories have been proposed to account for this but perhaps the most persuasive is that the family crest of the Dalrymples of Stair contains nine diamonds in it.
+A number of stories have been proposed to account for this, but perhaps the most persuasive is that the family crest of the Dalrymples of Stair contains nine diamonds.